Driving with a proportion of a controlled drug over the specified limit:

-Being arrested for drug driving can feel like a living nightmare.
+If you have been arrested for drug driving it can feel like a living nightmare.
 You probably didn’t set out to commit any offence, and it might be that you are being wrongly prosecuted for this offence in the first place.
 A conviction could destroy your whole life.
-Don’t worry; we can help.
+Don’t worry; our expert drug driving lawyers can help.

-At Ashworth Motoring law, we have particular expertise in defending drug driving offences, and our most experienced specialist drug driving solicitor, Managing Director Alison Ashworth was particularly vocal about this offence in the media before its commencement.
+At Ashworth Motoring law, we have particular expertise in defending drug driving offences.
+Our most experienced specialist drug driving lawyer, Managing Director Alison Ashworth, was particularly vocal about this offence in the media before its commencement.

 In many ways, this offence appears extremely unfair.
-You could be convicted, receive a minimum 12 month disqualification, possible prison sentence and a criminal record even though your manner of driving was not affected, and in some cases, even if you were prescribed the medication from your GP.
+Moreover, you could be convicted, receive a minimum 12 month disqualification, possible prison sentence and a criminal record even though your manner of driving was not affected.
+In some cases, you may have been prescribed the medication from your GP.
 This is a serious offence which could have potentially life changing consequences on your career and future prospects in life.

-Fortunately there are many defences to a drug driving offence, and we are finding that, as with all blood and urine offences, multiple mistakes are made by the police and prosecution when bringing drivers before the Courts for this offence, all of which could result in a Not Guilty verdict at trial.
+Fortunately, there are many defences to a drug driving offence.
+We are finding that, as with all blood and urine offences, multiple mistakes are made by the police and prosecution when bringing drivers before the Courts for this offence, all of which could result in a Not Guilty verdict at trial.

-We would advise anyone who has been arrested for drug driving to contact our free motoring law helpline on 0330 33 22 770 and ask to be put through directly to Alison Ashworth, who has a 100% acquittal rate in all defended drink and drug driving cases involving the analysis of blood and urine.
+We would advise anyone who has been arrested for drug driving to contact our free motoring law helpline on 0330 33 22 770 and ask to be put through directly to Alison Ashworth.
+Alison has an exceptional acquittal rate in all defended drink and drug driving cases involving the analysis of blood and urine.
 Regardless of whether the substance which the police identified in your system was legal or illegal, it is highly likely that there will be defences available to you.

 The Law on Drug Driving – (over the specified limit)

-A conviction for drug driving will lead to an automatic disqualification from driving for at least 12 months, a fine of up to £5000 and up to 6 months in prison.
+If you are convicted of drug driving you will receive an automatic disqualification from driving for at least 12 months, a fine of up to £5000 and up to 6 months in prison.

-It is very important to stress that it is NOT necessary for the Prosecution to prove that your manner of driving was affected for you to be taken to Court and prosecuted for this offence.
+It is very important to stress that for you to be taken to Court and prosecuted for this offence it is NOT necessary for the Prosecution to prove that your manner of driving was affected.

-The legal limits for drug driving have been set extremely low, and it is thought that just one puff on a joint is enough to put you over the limit.
+The legal limits for drug driving have been set extremely low.
+For example, it is thought that just one puff on a joint is enough to put you over the limit.
 The drug driving limits are displayed for your information below.

 Click here to view our critical analysis of the drug driving law and read major problems which we’ve identified surrounding this controversial offence.

-How our specialist drug driving solicitors can help you
+How our specialist drug driving lawyers can help you

 Fortunately there are many defences available to drug driving offences.

 It may be that the evidence of the drug in your system is unreliable.
 It may also be the case that the correct police procedures were not followed and the evidence was taken unlawfully.
-With access to some of the top scientific drug experts in the Country we can establish where contamination and mishandling of the specimen could have taken place, and can apply to have the evidence excluded.
-There are very specific legal rules surrounding the taking of blood specimens, and breaches of these rules can be catastrophic to the Prosecution’s case.
+With access to some of the top scientific drug experts in the country we can establish where contamination and mishandling of the specimen could have taken place, and can apply to have the evidence excluded.
+There are very specific legal rules surrounding the taking of blood specimens.
+Breaches of these rules can be catastrophic to the Prosecution’s case.
 Intricate knowledge of these rules is vital for a strong defence.
-That’s why our managing director and motoring law expert, Alison Ashworth has won every case involving the analysis of blood and urine that she has ever taken on.
+That’s why our managing director and motoring law expert, Alison Ashworth, has an exceptional acquittal rate in cases involving the analysis of blood and urine.

 The specified limits for the 2015 drug driving offence

-The specified limits “per litre of blood” for all substances to be included in the new offence are as follows:
+The specified limits “per litre of blood” for all substances included in the new offence are as follows: